There is a lot of confusion surrounding Mexican Day of the Dead (Dia de Los Muertos), but also a lot of interest!

 When is Day of the Dead (Dia de Los Muertos) in Mexico?

 Actually, Day of the Dead is DAYS of the Dead.
-The holiday is typically celebrated between October 31 and November 2.
+The holiday is typically celebrated between October 31 and November 2, but in many regions of Mexico the preparation starts weeks before, and celebrations and events may continue for days after.

 November 1 is Day of the Innocents (remembering deceased children) and November 2 is Day of the Dead (remembering adults).